DanielHomm/Biomedical-KELMs/README.md

 The project mostly reuses the idea from Meng, Z., Liu, F., Clark, T. H., Shareghi, E., & Collier, N. (2021).
 Mixture-of-Partitions: Infusing large biomedical knowledge graphs into BERT.
 However, the here included code is compatible with adapterhub.

+A summary of our findings can be found in the poster.pdf.

 ## Biomedical KELMs

 This repository contains the practical course work of the summer semester 2024.